Make Your Raspberry Pi Accessible Over The Web - An Arch Linux Guide

 While I am primarily doing this so the router can forward external ports correctly, this also comes in handy for just using SSH over the local network so that you don’t have to plug a monitor and keyboard into your Pi.

-For this, we just need to set a simple netctl profile.
+For this, we just need to set a simple netctl

-netctl is a CLI tool included in Arch Linux to configure various profiles, or ‘personalities’ for your computer over various networks.
-In fact, it even comes with a few example profiles located at /etc/netctl/examples, one of which will come in handy here.
-Any profiles that you may want to use should be saved in /etc/netctl
+is a CLI tool included in Arch Linux to configure various profiles, or ‘personalities’ for your computer over various networks.
+In fact, it even comes with a few example profiles located at /etc/netctl/examples

-3. Change the lines starting with “Gateway=” and “DNS=” to include your router’s local address.
+).
+Change the address before that to whatever you want. - Change the lines starting with “Gateway=” and “DNS=” to include your router’s local address.
 This is usually 192.168.1.1 or 192.168.0.1.

 You can leave the rest unchanged.

-1. Start this profile by running netctl start ethernet-static.
+- Start this profile by running

 Now you should always be able to find your Pi over your network at the address you set in that profile.